FabianMaeurer/TensorCategories.jl/docs/src/Interface/GrothendieckRings.md

 The ring also contains virtual classes with negative coefficients.
 Its coefficient ring is $\mathbb Z$ even when the category is defined over a field of positive characteristic.

+The package type is `ZPlusRing`; `ℤ₊Ring` and `ℕRing` are aliases for the same type.
+The last alias reflects nonnegative structure constants, but the mathematical terminology used in this manual is EGNO's
+$\mathbb Z_+$-ring.

 For a split semisimple rigid category, duality induces a basis permutation
 $b_i^*=[S_i^*]$ and an anti-involution $(xy)^*=y^*x^*$.
 Let $I_0$ be the